 You can find out more information about how we work to support learners with SEN-D in the documents below:

 - Snettisham Primary School Local Offer for Children with Special Educational Needs and/or Disabilities

 - Norfolk SEND Partnership Website

-- Norfolk Partnership SEND Newsletter - Spring 2019
+- Norfolk Partnership SEND Newsletter - Summer 2019